jacobcolyvan/spotify-metadata/README.md

 # Spotify Metadata
 <b><ins>Deployed at:</ins></b>  https://spotify-metadata.netlify.app/. <br>

-Spotify has some very interesting data that they've got going on in their backend (over 4000+ microgenres).
+Spotify has some very interesting data that they've got going on in their backend (over 4000 micro-genres!).
 This is a website that lets you explore that data. <br>
 The site calls on the Spotify API to display playlists, top tracks and top artists of a logged-in user across different time-periods, as well as the associated metadata for each.

+It is built with React, and styled using Material-UI.
+Requests are done using axios, and Spotify-auth is done completely client-side using the <a href='https://developer.spotify.com/documentation/general/guides/authorization-guide/'>Client Credentials Authorisation Flow</a>.

-It is a conversion of a previous project from Vanilla JS to React.
+Note that this site is a conversion of a previous project from Vanilla JS to React.
 The original project can be found in the project branch called ```vanilla-javascript```. <br>

-It is built with React, and styled using Material-UI.
-Requests are done using axios, and Spotify-authorisation is done completely client-side using the <a href='https://developer.spotify.com/documentation/general/guides/authorization-guide/'>Client Credentials Authorisation Flow</a>.

 <hr>